npavlidis/Scripts/README.md

 firewall.sh - the simplest iptables script you can add in your /etc/rc.local

-enumerator.sh - SMB snumerator for the th lazy pentester
+enumerator.sh - SMB snumerator for the lazy pentester